 *Interviews are informal sessions to ensure you start your course at the right level.

 3. Meet your tutor

 Before you start your course you will be invited to an information session to discover more about college life.
 You will then meet your tutor and have your interview: this is where you can ask questions about your course and discuss what you want to achieve.

-You will also complete an online assessment (either at the information session or during a session in the summer term after your GCSE’s) assessment takes approx 30-45 mins, it is designed to help us see how you learn, what your strengths are and how we can help support you to achieve the results when start your course.
+You will also complete an online assessment (either at the information session or during a session in the summer term after your GCSE’s).
+The assessment takes approx. 30-45 mins, it is designed to help us see how you learn, what your strengths are and how we can help support you to achieve the results when starting your course.

-In order to start an Apprenticeship, you will need to be employed or find an employer who is looking for an Apprentice.
+To find an Apprenticeship, you will need to be employed or identify an employer who is looking for an Apprentice.
 If you are interested in an Apprenticeship, you have two options: